TLDR: Pick which of the various types of transfers best fits your situation.

 - Memberships must never be shared or accessed by anyone but the named member.

 For this reason, if we detect a transfer request between two memberships that appear to have been accessed by the same person, we will stop the transfer.
-Depending on the circumstances, we may refuse to process it entirely.
-But at a minimum, we will contact both parties and ask them to verify their identity and that they submitted their request themselves.
+We will contact both parties and ask them to verify their identity and that they submitted their request themselves.
 We will further ask the recipient to confirm that they went through the signup process themselves, that they have read and understood (and agreed to) our Terms and Conditions of Service, that they understand the nature of our service, and that they are comfortable managing their membership and account moving forward without any external assistance (including ours).
 Only if we're satisfied will we allow the transfer to proceed.

 That's a lot of extra hassle.
 However, it's very simple to avoid it completely: just make sure that the transfer recipient sets up their own membership and that neither the sender nor the recipient ever accesses the other's membership.